-NEW YORK – Advertising is ubiquitous and has graced such objects as calendars and signs to tins, pocketknives and more.
-Advertising clocks have long been a popular collectible with wide crossover appeal, interesting to both clock and advertising collectors as well as those who collect whatever genre said clock was promoting.
+NEW YORK – Advertising is ubiquitous and has appeared on a wide array of everyday products from calendars and signs to tins, pocketknives and more.
+Advertising clocks have long been a popular collectible with broad crossover appeal.
+They are pursued by advertising and clock enthusiasts as well as those who collect whatever product a given clock may be promoting.

 Foot traffic in stores, hotels, doctors’ offices and other places where people would congregate drove the need for businesses in the 19th century to advertise their wares where people could see them.
 And the advertising clock was born.
 They were made by several companies in America to be used in businesses, and advertising was sold on the clock.